-Course Code: INFO4013A

-Course Description: Research Methods

-NQF Credits: 30 NQF Level: 8

 This course introduces candidates to academic research in the field of Information Systems.
 The course explores the theory behind conceptualising, designing and executing a research project at Honours level.

-Course Code: INFO4014A

-Course Description: Research Paper in Information Systems

-NOF Credits: 30 NOF Level: 8

 This course expects candidates to apply what was learnt in the Research Methods course in order to carry out a supervised research project on an approved topic.
 Candidates submit a research report for examination at the conclusion of the study.